nolan-h-hamilton/Consenrich/docs/source/examples.rst

    Refer to the ``<process,observation,etc.>Params`` classes in module in the :ref:`API` for complete documentation of configuration options.

 Copy and paste the following YAML into a file named ``demoHistoneChIPSeq.yaml``.
-For a quick trial run (:math:`\approx` 1 minute), you can restrict analysis to a single chromosome: To reproduce the results shown in the IGV browser snapshot below add ``genomeParams.chromosomes: ['chr22']`` to the configuration file.
+For a quick trial run (:math:`\approx` 1 minute), you can restrict analysis to a subset of chromosomes: To reproduce the results shown in the IGV browser snapshot below add ``genomeParams.chromosomes: [chr21, chr22]`` to the configuration file.

 .. code-block:: yaml
   :name: demoHistoneChIPSeq.yaml